devmrwor/react-hooks-props-basics/README.md

 In older versions a method, `React.createClass()`, was used in place of where we were defining our own `Class`es and extending the `React.component` class (see code above!).
-While this `React.createClass()` method of creating React components has since been deprecated, it is still present in many older code bases and tutorials.
+While this `React.createClass()` method has since been deprecated, it is still present in many older code bases and tutorials.

 For now, we recommend sticking with the up-to-date class syntax we present, but don't be alarmed if you come across unfamiliar ways to create React components.